eXceediDeaL/edl-coderunner/README.md

 This file defines the default code template for different language.

 It only contains the template file name (without extension name), and it will find the file in `templates/`

+The key-value pair `dir` gives the default template name for directory work-item.

 ## templates/